sleep-walker/exenv/README.md

 # DESCRIPTION

 The **exenv** command allows you to execute a new process with the same environment variables as a specified running process.
+As current implementation relies on /proc filesystem, it can run on Linux only.

 **\<PID\>**